-- 3.15 The unmet housing need arising from within the wider Greater Birmingham and Black Country Housing Market Area is well documented. - 3.16 The Birmingham City shortfall was tested through the BDP EiP and an unmet housing need to 2031 of 37,900 homes was confirmed upon adoption. - 3.17 The Black Country LPAs are currently undertaking a review of the Black Country Plan which is aligned to the timescales of the South Staffordshire Local Plan review.
-Evidence that has informed the emerging Black Country Local Plan includes an urban capacity assessment.
-The Urban Capacity Review (2019) concludes that the amount of housing need which cannot be accommodated in the Black Country urban areas remains significant, at around 26,920 homes to 2038. - 3.18 The Draft Black Country Plan 2018-2039, subject to consultation in 2021, identified a shortfall of 28,239 homes to be exported to neighbouring LPAs through the Duty to Co-operate. - 3.19 The shortfall figures above do not take into consideration the 35% urban uplift introduced in December 2020 which would be applicable to both Birmingham and Wolverhampton. - 3.20 Bloor Homes supports the Council's approach to providing an additional 4,000 homes to assist with meeting the unmet need.
-The figure of 4,000 appears reasonable and is justified by shared evidence produced by constituent LPAs within the HMA.
+- 2.11 The unmet housing need arising from within the wider Greater Birmingham and Black Country Housing Market Area is well documented. - 2.12 The Birmingham City shortfall was tested through the BDP EiP and an unmet housing need to 2031 of 37,900 homes was confirmed.
+Birmingham City Council has now commenced a review of the Birmingham Development Plan, with an Issues and Options consultation recently published.
+The Issues & Options document recognised that the BDP was unable to identify enough land to meet all of Birmingham's housing need and there is still a need to work with neighbouring authorities within the Housing Market Area (HMA) to deliver a housing shortfall.
+Birmingham City Council has identified a shortfall of around 78,415 dwellings following an assessment of potential capacity from all sources.
+While this figure will be refined through Birmingham's plan making process, the shortfall to 2042 will remain significant. - 2.13 The Black Country LPAs, were until this Autumn, undertaking a review of the Black Country Plan which is aligned to the timescales of the South Staffordshire Local Plan review.
+Evidence that informed the emerging Black Country Local Plan includes an urban capacity assessment.
+The Urban Capacity Review (2019) concludes that the amount of housing need which cannot be accommodated in the Black Country urban areas remains significant, at around 26,920 homes to 2038.

+- 2.14 The Draft Black Country Plan 2018-2039, subject to consultation in 2021, identified a shortfall of 28,239 homes to be exported to neighbouring LPAs through the Duty to Co-operate. - 2.15 The shortfall figures above do not take into consideration the 35% urban uplift introduced in December 2020 which would be applicable to both Birmingham and Wolverhampton. - 2.16 Whilst the Black Country LPAs have now taken a decision to abort the joint planmaking approach to instead progress separate Local Plans, Bloor Homes considers the evidence remains valid and the Draft Black Country Plan reflects the latest published position in respect of the housing shortfall arising within the Black County. - 2.17 Bloor Homes supports the Council's evidence led approach to providing an additional 4,000 homes to assist with meeting the unmet need.
+The figure of 4,000 appears reasonable and is justified by the Greater Birmingham and Black Country HMA Growth Study which represents shared evidence produced by constituent LPAs within the HMA.